adaptdk/usa-documentation/project-workflow/README.md

 ### Ticket Assignment

-Ticket assignment can handled in one of two ways:
+Ticket assignment can be handled in one of two ways:

 - Top down assignment
 - Open backlog (preferred)